Mathématique: Chapter 26

 “Hey,” he replied.
 “You clean up nice.”

 “How do you feel about take out?”
 Young asked.
-“Because I already ordered from the Italian place down the street.”
+“Because I ordered from the Italian place down the street.”

 “How do you already have a car?”
 Young asked.
+“Didn’t you just get your license this morning?”

-“I’m an adept planner who also happens to be financially savvy,” Vala said primly.
+“You’ll find I’m an adept planner,” Vala said primly.
 “Daniel graciously offered to let me borrow his for any driving needs I might have, but—“

 “Stop right there,” Young said.
 “I get ya.”

-“I knew you would,” Vala replied.
-“So?
+“I knew you would.
+So?
 What’s the verdict?
-Want to see my charming ‘earth vehicle’?”
+Want to see my charming little Earth Vehicle?”

-They paused, and looked over at Rush.
+They paused, looking at Rush.

 “Goorrrrrgeous,” Vala called.